lendi-au/karpenter-aws-shutdown-schedule/README.md

 ## Overview

 This project deploys an AWS Lambda function that:

-- **Shuts down** Karpenter nodepools by setting CPU limits to 0, deleting associated nodeclaims, and terminating EC2 instances.
+- **Shuts down** Karpenter nodepools by setting CPU limits to 0, deleting associated nodeclaims, and terminating EC2 instances
-- **Starts up** Karpenter nodepools by restoring CPU limits to allow scaling.
+- **Starts up** Karpenter nodepools by restoring CPU limits to allow scaling
-- Operates on a configurable schedule using AWS EventBridge Scheduler with timezone support.
+- Operates on a configurable schedule using AWS EventBridge Scheduler with timezone support

 ## Architecture